-These 11 online teaching tools for elementary teachers engage students and bring teaching and learning to life.
+These 11 online teaching tools for elementary teachers engage students and bring teaching plus learning to life.

 Have little tech experience or know-how?

-These online tools are easy to prep and engage students guaranteed.
+These online tools are easy to prep and engage learners guaranteed.

-If you’ve got one or more computers/electronic devices accessible to you at school, a projector screen, and Internet in your teaching environment, then you’re all set.
+If you’ve got one or more computers/electronic devices accessible to you, a projector screen, and Internet in your teaching environment, then you’re all set.

 Related: When brainstorming classroom activities for the week, use a few of our lesson planning tools to streamline the process.

 The Best Online Teaching Tools for Elementary Teachers

 Kahoot is one of the best game-based online teaching tools where you can create quizzes, surveys, and discussions.

 - main computer